 Hey!
-My name is Monica and EYE am a second year student at the UC Berkeley School of Optometry.
+My name is Monica and EYE am a third year student at the UC Berkeley School of Optometry.
 Clearly, I have not gotten over the eye puns after my first year here.
 I went to UCLA for undergrad and am involved in a few student/optometric organizations here at Berkeley such as the Graduate Assembly and the American Optometric Student Association.
 In my free time I like to nap, cook, and explore cute places around Berkeley.
 I am a friendly and chill person so feel free to contact me with any questions or concerns or if you just want to chat about Berkeley Optometry!

 Hello!
 My name is Joyce Zhang.
 I was born and raised in Honolulu, Hawaii but as much as I loved the paradise, I shipped off to the east coast to attend Boston University for undergrad, majoring in Biology and Economics.
 Optometry was always on my mind since high school and since then, I've shadowed, volunteered, and worked in different settings and careers before devoting to this profession.
 Throughout undergrad, I was involved in diabetic retinopathy research and that made me realize how important the visual system is towards our quality of life.
 I really loved how everyone in the profession was welcoming, dedicated to direct patient care, and passionate in optometry.
 Before applying, I attended Opto-Camp which confirmed my decision in this career and with all these experiences, I really focused on getting into opto school right after graduating.
 Although there are many excellent schools out there, I ultimately decided on Berkeley because I felt like it was the best fit for me and what I wanted out of an optometric program.
 Feel free to reach out to me about ANYTHING, I would be more than happy to help!